 Recognizing a DFDL String Literal

-When parsing, a DFDL processor must be able to recognize a DFDL String Literal in the data.
+When parsing, a DFDL processor MUST be able to recognize a DFDL String Literal in the data.
 The recognition algorithm is used whenever the DFDL processor needs to process a property of type 'DFDL String Literal'.

 The recognition algorithm is as follows: